elainedueland/elainedueland/README.md

 - 👋 Hi, I’m @elainedueland
-- 👀 I’m interested in affective science, (i.e., the study of emotions) and data science.
+- 👀 I’m interested in data science for healthcare, especially related to behavioral and mental health, focusing on affective science, (i.e., the study of emotions).
-- 🌱 I’m currently learning data science thorugh the MIT and Great Learning (GL) 12-week Applied Data Science Program.
+- 🌱 I’m currently learning Python, Machine Learning (ML) and Artificial Intelligence (AI) through the MIT and Great Learning (GL) 12-week Applied Data Science Program.
-- 💞️ I’m looking to collaborate on projects for our MIT/GL program.
+- 💞️ I’m looking to collaborate on affective science projects.
-- 📫 How to reach me on Slack.
+- 📫 Reach me on Slack.

 <!---
 elainedueland/elainedueland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.